 Taco Bell even has a nifty nutrition calculator on their site if you decide to check out my guide and add a few quick fixes to your food arsenal.
 Plan ahead!

-If you’ve never had the original, it’s essentially a hard shell taco with a spicy ranch drizzle that’s been wrapped in a chalupa-style soft tortilla with cheese melted in between the shells.
+If you’ve never had the original, it’s essentially a hard shell taco with a creamy drizzle that’s been wrapped in a chalupa-style soft tortilla with cheese melted in between the shells.
 My mouth is watering just typing that.